sam-may/higgs_dna_tutorial.github.io/index.md

 The hadronic channel will require:
 - exactly 0 leptons
 - at least 4 jets
+- at least 1 medium b-jet

 while the leptonic channel will require:
 - at least 1 lepton
 - at least 2 jets

 This is implemented in a `higgs_dna.taggers.tagger.Tagger` class under `higgs_dna/taggers/tutorial.py`.
 We will walk through this example.